What to do in Kotor: the Most Picturesque Town in Montenegro

 Kotor's history in a few words

-It's too lengthy to explain the entire history in this post (and impossible in a few words!), so check out my post on Kotor's history and history of Montenegro.
+However it's impossible to explain the entire history of Kotor a few words, so check out my post on Kotor's history and history of Montenegro, if you're interested.

 Visit unique churches of the Old town of Kotor